 The previous week, we mentioned Google’s third-party cookie restriction would start in mid-2023 and finish in late 2023.
-In addition, we summarized important privacy updates from Apple such as email protection, iCloud updates, secure paste, and current location.
+In addition, we summarized important privacy updates from Apple, such as email protection, iCloud updates, secure paste, and current location.
 To read the previous newsletter, click here.

-As we wrote the previous week, Apple’s session at the WWDC 2021 was surprising for everyone, especially the security part, which had important updates.
+As we wrote the previous week, Apple’s session at WWDC 2021 was surprising for everyone, especially the security part, which had important updates.

 One of the most important updates was the “Hide My Mail” feature that the company announced.